Several courses of the General Medicine study programme are taught at the

 Designated Head for English taught courses:

-Office hours will take place at archives, 1st floor, entrance A14b (next to the Eiselt hall) on Thursday every even week from 8:10 to 8:25 a.m,
+Office hours (by prior agreement): study coordinator office, 1st floor, entrance A14b (next to the Eiselt hall) on Thursday every even week from 8:10 to 8:25 a.m,

 contact: archives – 1st floor (phone: 22496 2607)